 If you want to avoid the street creatures, although we can't imagine why you'd want to, they largely stick to the streets and leave guests on the sidewalks alone.

-Are you planning on attending Halloween Horror Nights Orlando 2019?
+Are you planning on attending Halloween Horror Nights Orlando in 2022?
 What questions do you have for us about the event?
-Share in comments below.
-(Oh, and the Frog Family is trying to settle a debate on the best houses and scare zones of the year, so we toadally welcome your input.)
+Share in the comments below.

 Related: Halloween Horror Nights Early Entry